 7. Meadows Row

-The meadows row is a unilateral landmine exercise used to target the muscles of the back.
-This exercise is designed to target your latissimus dorsi, trapezius, and rear deltoid muscles.
-If done properly, it will create small tears in your muscles, which will heal and cause your muscles to grow stronger and larger.
+If done properly, it will create small muscle tears, which will heal and cause your muscles to grow stronger and larger.

 How To Do